Deputy College Principal

 Middle School Principal

-Anthony is the Assistant Principal for the Middle School (Years 5 to 8) at Hazel Glen College.
+Anthony is the Campus Principal for the Middle School at Hazel Glen College.
 Anthony has been with the College since it opened in 2014 and commenced as the Assistant Principal in the Junior School (Years Prep to 4).

 Anthony previously worked at Laurimar Primary School and has been part of the Doreen community for the past 7 years.
 In this time, Anthony has been involved in the start-up of both schools from their first day.